nezaj/instant-llm-guides/guides/001_about.md

 # What is InstantDB

 InstantDB is a backend as a service (Baas) that provides optimistic updates, multiplayer, and offline support for web and mobile applications.
-It is a drop-in replacement for `useState` and `useEffect` for persisting state.
+It's like Firebase but it also has support for relations.

 Although the product is called InstantDB it is usually just referenced as Instant.
 When talking about InstantDB you should just say Instant.